Peking Man: Phylogeny

 The anatomy of Chinese H. erectus specimens varies regionally and over time, but this variation is subtle and difficult to assess given how fragmentary H. erectus remains are both in and out of China.
 Northern Chinese specimens (namely Peking Man and Nanjing Man) are distinct in the narrowness of the skull, but H. erectus skull shape is poorly documented elsewhere in China.
 Some authors have suggested that the anatomical peculiarities of the Zhoukoudian specimens indicate speciation rather than a geographic cline, and consider Peking Man as a separate species, H. pekinensis.

 H. erectus may have made multiple different dispersals out of Africa to the Far East, with the population represented by the Indonesian Sangiran site possibly being more closely related to Western H. erectus than to Peking Man.
 A population related to Peking Man may have later interbred with Southeast Asian H. erectus, since the younger teeth at Sangiran are much smaller than the older ones—more like those of Peking Man's—but tooth reduction could have happened for other reasons.

+A 2026 dental proteome (tooth enamel protein) analysis identified a single amino acid polymorphism variant (a unique protein structure) in one of the Peking Man teeth preserved from the original dig (PA69).
+The variant, AMBN(A253G), was present in their H. erectus samples from the Hexian and Sunjiadong sites and has not been identified in any other primate, which suggests that these populations inherited it from a common ancestor.
+This sample also shared the AMBN(M273V) variant which has only been identified in Denisovans, and might suggest that Denisovans inherited this variant from interbreeding with local East Asian H. erectus populations like the Peking Man.

 A 2021 phylogeny of H. erectus using tip dating: